 This site launched on November 28, 2014.
 It was Record Store Day and I had some time to kill after picking up some new albums at Dearborn Music.

 Sound System Journey Some of my earliest memories of music are of listening to Elvis, the Monkeys, Beach Boys, and the Grease Soundtrack on my parents record player in the late 1970s.
 Then, like so many, I got caught up in the new music formats and stereo systems.
 I got one of those large all-in-one stereo systems for a birthday present when I was around 13 years old - the ones that had a dual cassette player, eight-track player, record player and large external speakers.
 This would have been ditched for the component-based stereo and six CD player system with even bigger speakers around 1988.
 Funny thing - I'm playing my records now through this receiver and speakers - with a new turntable.
 I probably packed up and abandoned this receiver and speakers around 2005 and went entirely MP3.
-Fast forward to the summer of 2014 when a friend of mine re-introduced me to vinyl and I was off the races, hooked!
-To those of you who stayed true to vinyl - hats off to you - you got it a lot earlier than I did.
+Fast forward to the summer of 2014 when a friend of mine re-introduced me to vinyl and I was off the races.

 There's so much to love about vinyl.
-The hunt and crate-digging.
+The hunt.
+Crate-digging.
 Finding gems and trying new artists and genres often for $0.99.
 Listeing to an entire album versus one popular song.
 The joy of discovering a new song or artist you love.
 Having a legal, physical medium.
 The sound of vinyl.
 The album cover art.
 The wonderful vinyl community of fellow music and vinyl lovers.
-The details to vinyl releases, original pressings, the dead wax details, the special editions.
-But at the heart for me is the music and the feelings from it.
+The details to vinyl releases, original pressings, the dead wax details, special editions.
+But at the heart is the music and the feelings from it.

 The 1980s ended for me really getting into hard rock, hair bands, and classic rock, most notably Ozzy and Black Sabbath, Metallica (only the old stuff - no Black album or after), Zepplin, AC/DC, Van Halen, Judas Priest, Dio, Whitesnake (Still of the Night, Crying in the Rain), Motley Crue, The Scorpions (Still Loving You), Def Leppard (Pyromania), Cinderella, Dokken, Ratt, Rush, (Subdivisions, Tom Sawyer), James Marshall "Jimi" Hendrix, Foghat (Fool for the City), and Bad Company (Bad Company).